What car insurance covers

 caused by an attempted theft, or if your vehicle catches fire.

 Comprehensive Insurance.
-This is by far the most popular type of cover in Ireland, and includes damage to your vehicle and to your windscreen.
+This is by far the most popular type of cover in Ireland.
+It includes TP, F&T cover plus accidental damage to your vehicle and to your windscreen..

 Comprehensive Insurance can even protect your no claims bonus.